voidmainhq/Snake_game.cpp/README.md

 # Snake Terminal Game (C++)

 A simple snake game.
-Navigate a 1D grid, avoid randomly placed walls, and reach the fruit (`@`) using real-time controls!
+Navigate a 1D grid, avoid randomly placed walls, and reach the fruit (`@`) using real-time controls

 ## Features